cheredia19/paris-2024-olympics/README.md

 ## A similar trend

-Considering the total number of medals (gold, silver, and bronze), Europe gathered the most medals at the last Olympic Games, followed by the American and Asian continents.
+Considering the total number of medals (gold, silver, and bronze), **Europe gathered the most medals at the last Olympic Games**, followed by the American and Asian continents.
 The graph below shows the total number of medals won by each continent.

 <PlotlyLineChart
   data={{